mammask/dbyll/_posts/2017-09-24-Overlayed Histogram.md

 comments: true
 ---

-In the following example we produce an overlayed histogram of a continuous feature variable against a binary target variable to explore possible underlying patterns:
+In the following example we produce an overlayed histogram of a continuous feature grouped by a classification variable to indentify the underlying pattern of predicors in a model:

 ```{r}
 OverlayedHist <- function(mData       ,